kehantan/labbook/docs/cell_culture/maintain.rst

 **Objective:** Maintain cells in incubator.

 * This protocol uses Vero cells as an example, which is an adherent cells.
 * The general protocol for cell culture can be found in :footcite:t:`phelan2007techniques`.
 * Protocol for maintenance of Vero cells specifically can be found in :footcite:t:`ammerman2008growth`.
 * In our lab, we usually maintain the passage of cells between 15 to 35.
-* Cells will be incubated at 37 C with 5% CO2.

 **Requires**

-* :ref:`Complete DMEM/10% DMEM <10 dmem>`
+* :ref:`Complete DMEM <10 dmem>`
 * :ref:`Phosphate buffer saline (1x PBS) <pbs>`
 * TrypLE
 * Culture flask (T25/T75)
 * Centrifuge tube (15 mL)
-* Optional:

 * Trypan blue
-    * 96 well plate (for mixing trypan blue and cell suspension for counting)
+* 96 well plate (for mixing trypan blue and cell suspension for counting
 * Cell counter
-    * Calculator
-    * Counting chamber
+* Cell counting chamber
+* Micropipette
+* Pipette tips
+* Pipette gun
+* Waste beaker
+* Serological pipette
+* Rack

 **Procedure**